OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 #### Steps

-This deployment will consist of two steps, both using the **Run an AWS CLI script**.
-At the time of this writing, there aren't any ECS or Fargate specific templates available.
+This deployment will consist of two steps, both use the **Run an AWS CLI script**.
+At the time of this writing, there aren’t any ECS or Fargate specific templates available.
 - Create task definition
 - Run task

 ##### Create task definition

 This step creates the task definition for ECS to run.
-To deploy the images we uploaded to ECR, this step adds all of the images as Package References.
+To deploy the images we uploaded to ECR, this step adds all of the images as package references.
 This allows the images from ECR to be added to the Fargate Container Definition collection.
-If the service that is referenced doesn't exist, it will create it, otherwise it updates the existing service.
+If the service that is referenced doesn’t exist, it will create it, otherwise it updates the existing service.
 After the task definition has been registered, it saves the `TaskDefinitionArn` to an output variable to be used in the next step:

 ![Package References](octopus-project-referenced-packages.png "width=500")